Introduction

 Function

 PEEP is applied to prevent end-expiratory collapse during passive exhalation.
-Applying positive pressure inside the airways can open airways that may otherwise collapse, decreasing atelectasis, improving alveolar ventilation, and, in turn, decreasing ventilation/perfusion mismatch.[2]
+Applying positive pressure inside the airways can open airways that may otherwise collapse, decreasing atelectasis, improving alveolar ventilation, and, in turn, decreasing ventilation/perfusion mismatch [7].
 The application of extrinsic PEEP will have a direct impact on oxygenation and an indirect impact on ventilation.
 The alveolar surface increases by dilating airways, creating more areas for gas exchange and improving ventilation.
 Nevertheless, extrinsic PEEP should never be used for the sole purpose of increasing ventilation.
 If carbon dioxide (CO2) is decreased by improving ventilation, pressure support with either bilevel positive airway pressure or invasive ventilation is more appropriate.
+Selecting and titrating a specific level, especially for patients with ARDS remains challenging despite extensive research on the subject, with current guidelines suggesting higher PEEP strategies in moderate–severe ARDS but emphasizing individualization [[8],[2]].
+Furthermore, there is no clear evidence-based guidance regarding initial PEEP settings or how to titrate them early in the course of the illness [[8], [2]].
+Many clinicians try a “one-size-fits-all” approach; however, individualized PEEP titration using methods such as driving pressure, compliance, or electrical impedance tomography may offer greater benefit, particularly when tailored to lung injury severity and oxygenation needs [[3], [4]].

-Extrinsic PEEP also significantly decreases breathing work.[3][4]
+Extrinsic PEEP also significantly decreases breathing work [[2], [9]].
 In intubated individuals with low lung compliance, breathing can represent up to 30% of total energy expenditure.
 This increased energy expenditure leads to higher CO2 and lactate production, which can cause acid-base abnormalities.
-By decreasing the work of breathing, CO2, and lactate production decrease, decreasing the need for high minute ventilation (to correct the hypercapnia and acidosis) and thereby decreasing respiratory drive and further decreasing the work of breathing in a positive-feedback loop.
-Routine application of small amounts of extrinsic PEEP is often called "physiologic PEEP" because it preserves a physiologic end-expiratory volume (functional residual capacity) compared with zero PEEP, which leads to lower lung volumes and alveolar collapse.
+By decreasing the work of breathing, CO2 and lactate production decrease, reducing the need for high minute ventilation (to correct the hypercapnia and acidosis) and thereby decreasing respiratory drive and further decreasing the work of breathing in a positive-feedback loop.
+Recent physiologic studies confirm that PEEP can also reduce inspiratory effort and mitigate patient self-inflicted lung injury during assisted ventilation [[6]].
+Routine application of small amounts of extrinsic PEEP is often called “physiologic PEEP” because it preserves a physiologic end-expiratory volume (functional residual capacity) compared with zero PEEP, which leads to lower lung volumes and alveolar collapse.

 Issues of Concern